achaudhry12/COVID-19-API-Project-1/README.md

 - From the vechile vin # the application should be able to figure out what the vehicle's matching image is and as well as other statistics about it.
 - Be able
 - Use responsive design by implementing media queries
+- Use flexbox to help organzie webpage

 ### **Post-MVP:**

 - Add another API!
+- Make more media queries
+- Add cool animations
+- Add filters?

 ### **Goals:**